This article has been published by Sneha Mahawar.

 The two rights are Art 19(1)(g) which is right to the profession (subject to restrictions in Art 19(6)) and Article 26 which is the right of all religious denominations to maintain and establish educational institutions.

-The St Stephen’s College v University of Delhi case that was previously reviewed by a 5 Judge Bench, was transferred to a 6 Judge Bench and then a massive 11 Judge Bench to decide the status of minority rights.
+In this case, the St Stephen’s College v University of Delhi case was previously reviewed by a 5 Judge Bench, was transferred to a 6 Judge Bench and then a massive 11 Judge Bench to decide the status of minority rights.

 Kirpal, CJI framed 5 main questions, those that are relevant to the article have been stated below-